A Comfortable Home For Peace of Mind

-The subject of home comfort seems to be a subject that is not discussed much.
+The subject of having a comfortable home seems to be a subject that is not discussed much.
 Sure you have television shows on channels like HGTV that cater to the idea of making a home look nice and neat (very important to me by the way), hospitable for guests and good enough for family when they come to visit.

 But I wanted to touch on the importance of making your home a sanctuary and comfort place from the outside world.